Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Introduction

 Non-additive interactions have proven effective across a wide range of deep learning architectures.
 Feature-wise modulation mechanisms, such as Feature-wise Linear Modulation (FiLM), apply learned, input-dependent scaling to intermediate representations and can enhance expressivity with minimal computational overhead \cite{perez2018film}.
 More broadly, attention mechanisms \cite{vaswani2017attention} and mixture-of-experts models \cite{shazeer2017outrageously} illustrate that structured, conditional interactions between multiple components can improve representational capacity and training efficiency.
 These developments motivate exploring multiplicative fusion as a general design principle for neural operator architectures.

 Our architectural design is further motivated by numerical insights into semi-linear elliptic PDEs and coupled systems.
 For instance, in biomolecular electrostatics and ion transport, solutions to nonlinear equations such as Poisson--Boltzmann or Poisson--Nernst--Planck are often viewed as being predominantly governed by their corresponding linear approximations, modulated by nonlinear correction terms \cite{lu2008recent, zhang2020model}.
-Inspired by this, we hypothesize that explicitly disentangling these linear and nonlinear effects within the neural architecture serves as an effective physics-aware inductive bias.
+Inspired by this, we hypothesize that explicitly disentangling these linear and nonlinear effects within the neural architecture serves as a useful physics-aware inductive bias.

 In this work, we propose the Linear--Nonlinear Fusion Neural Operator (LNF-NO), which models operator behavior through the multiplicative interaction of a linear component and a nonlinear component.
-Crucially, LNF-NO treats these components symmetrically: the two branches interact directly through element-wise fusion, rather than being combined through hierarchical or purely additive structures.
+LNF-NO treats these components symmetrically: the two branches interact directly through element-wise fusion, rather than being combined through hierarchical or purely additive structures.
 This design provides a lightweight and interpretable mechanism for capturing nonlinear effects while maintaining architectural simplicity and stable optimization behavior.
 LNF-NO naturally supports multiple functional inputs by encoding each input function independently and fusing their latent representations within the operator core.
 The architecture can be paired with a lightweight grid-based decoder for standard benchmark problems, or used in a decoder-free setting for irregular geometries where solutions are predicted at sampled points.

 We evaluate LNF-NO on a diverse suite of PDE operator-learning benchmarks, including nonlinear Poisson--Boltzmann equations, coupled multi-field systems, and domains with irregular geometries.
-Across these tasks, LNF-NO consistently improves training efficiency relative to widely used baselines, while achieving comparable accuracy in most cases.
-In particular, we present a three-dimensional Poisson--Boltzmann case study in which LNF-NO attains lower error than a 3D FNO while requiring noticeably less training time.
+Across these tasks, LNF-NO consistently improves training efficiency relative to representative neural operator baselines, while achieving comparable or improved accuracy across most tested cases.
+In particular, we present a three-dimensional Poisson--Boltzmann case study in which LNF-NO achieves strong accuracy while requiring substantially less training time than the three-dimensional Fourier Neural Operator and Transolver baselines.